 Over the course of three unforgettable years, our family set out to visit all seven of Australia’s extreme points — each one more breathtaking, challenging, and memorable than the last.
 We began at the Tip of Cape York, the northernmost point of mainland Australia, reached only via remote red-dirt tracks and creek crossings that demand serious 4WD experience.
 From there, we journeyed east to Cape Byron, Australia’s first place to see the sunrise.
 Down south, our youngest—just 6 years old at the time — conquered the demanding walk to South Point in Wilsons Promontory, proving that age is no barrier to adventure!

 We stood on the windswept cliffs of South East Cape in Tasmania, peering into the endless Southern Ocean.
 We navigated remote roads to reach Steep Point, Western Australia’s furthest frontier, where sheer cliffs meet the Indian Ocean in spectacular form.
 We hiked to the summit of Mount Kosciuszko, Australia’s highest point, through high alpine trails dusted in summer wildflowers.
-And finally, we descended below sea level to stand on the vast salt flats of Kati Thanda–Lake Eyre, the continent’s lowest point.
+We descended below sea level to stand on the vast salt flats of Kati Thanda–Lake Eyre, the continent’s lowest point.
+And to mark the heart of it all, we also made our way to the Lambert Centre of Australia — the geographical centre of the continent, tucked away in the red centre of the Northern Territory.

 Some of these destinations can only be reached on foot; others demand confident 4WD skills and navigation through true wilderness.
 But the effort is more than worth it — because the journey to these extremes is just as powerful as the places themselves.